RevealBi/Documentation/en/developer/web-sdk/setup-configuration.md

 ### 2\.
 Referencing the Web Client SDK

-Enabling **\$.ig.RevealView** component in a web page requires several scripts to be included.
+Enabling **RevealView** component in a web page requires several scripts to be included.
 These scripts will be provided as part of Reveal Web Client SDK.

 ```html